 The odds of getting into a Lyft or Uber accident aren’t so low when you consider that drivers often work long, tiring hours shuttling customers to unfamiliar neighborhoods and towns.
 In fact, traffic accidents involving Uber and other ridesharing drivers are becoming more commonplace, as increasing people use this service.

 Even in crash scenarios where the passenger escapes serious or life-threatening injury, medical bills can still add up, compounded by loss of income and out-of-pocket expenses.
 In any type of Uber or ridesharing accident in which you are the passenger, it’s essential to take some basic steps to protect your legal rights.

 Even minor incidents that seem to produce no evidence of physical injury should be reason enough to see a doctor for a medical evaluation.
-Soft tissue injuries like whiplash – often sustained upon rear-impact—may not have any symptoms for hours or even days.
+Soft tissue injuries like whiplash – often sustained during a rear-end collision—may not have any symptoms for hours or even days.
 Headaches, neck tension, pain and other symptoms often manifest much later.